SecUSo/privacy-friendly-tape-measure/README.md

 ## Privacy Friendly Tape Measure

-Privacy Friendly Tape Measure turns the phone screen into a ruler for quick measurments on the go.
+Privacy Friendly Tape Measure turns the phone screen into a ruler for quick measurements on the go.
 It also allows to measure size of things in a 2D scene provided a common reference object like a coin is also present.

 This app is optimized regarding the user's privacy.
 It doesn't use any tracking mechanisms, neither it displays any advertisement.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.